TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 ## Abilities Growing with Level

-When making an ability, you may not want all aspects of the ability to be improved by a player choosing to **improve an ability**-- increasing the difficulties for tests, the size of bonus dice, or the **+X** tag on ability-created equipment aren't things that necessarily feel rewarding to level up.
+When making an ability, you may not want all aspects of the ability to be improved by a player choosing to **improve an ability**-- increasing the difficulties for tests, the size of stacked dice, or the **+X** tag on ability-created equipment aren't things that necessarily feel rewarding to level up.
 Improving an ability should always feel like an improvement, it should never feel like keeping up.

 To that end, certain aspects of abilities should increase automatically as a character levels up.
-Bonus dice granted by an ability, for example, might start as d4s at level 1 and increase every two levels until level 8, when they become d12s.
+Dice stacked by an ability, for example, might start as d4s at level 1 and increase every two levels until level 8, when they become d12s.
 Test difficulties might increase by 10 every level.
 Here are some suggestions:

 | Level | Die  | Equipment Quality | Test difficulty |
 | ---------- | ---- | ----------------- | ------- |